-7. Employee Salary and Benefits
+67. Employee Salary and Benefits

-To be allowable for reimbursement under fFederal awards, employee salary and benefits reported in the County Financial Management System CFMS shall meet the following criteria:
+To be allowable for reimbursement under Federal awards, employee salary and benefits reported in the County Financial Management System CFMS shall meet the following criteria:

+a.
 Documentation of Employee Salary and Benefits

-The County Department Director and/or County Board-will document employee salary, benefits, and withholdings on Payroll records.
-County Department expenditures Medical Assistance Expenditure payroll allowances shall be listed-supported on timesheets Payrolls separate from other county personnel costs.
-These Payrolls must be available for audit and retained as per Colorado Office of State Archives requirements set forth in C.R.S. § 24-80-102 i) Documentation of Employee Salary and Benefits ii.)
-Controls Over Employee Salary and Benefits b.
-Employee Wage Assignments
+The County Department Director and/or County Board-bBoardboard of County Ccommissioners-will document employee salary, benefits, and withholdings on payroll records.
+County Department expendituresexpenditures allowances shall be listed on payrolls separate from other county personnel costs.
+These payrolls must be retained as per Colorado Office of State Archives Records-regulations Management Manual, Schedule 10-and available for audit.

+i\) Documentation of Employee Salary and Benefits